LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo Technical Details

 ``Premises'' in this paper belong to a category of Lean expressions called ``constants.''
 In Lean, definitions of constants are grouped into nested, hierarchical \href{https://leanprover.github.io/theorem_proving_in_lean/dependent_type_theory.html#namespaces}{namespaces}.
 Therefore, each premise has a unique fully-qualified name.
 For example, \hlorange{\texttt{mod\_self}} in Fig.~\ref{fig:lean_code} is defined in the namespace \texttt{nat}; therefore, its fully qualified name is \texttt{\hlorange{nat.mod\_self}}.
 However, it would be too verbose if premises had to be referred to using full names.
 In practice, tactics often refer to premises using short names such as \hlorange{\texttt{mod\_self}}.
 In case multiple premises share the same short name, Lean automatically infers the correct one from the context through a process called ``name resolution''.
 LeanDojo is able to trace the input/output of Lean's name resolution and thereby extract accurate premise information for training the retriever.

 Name resolution in Lean is implemented in a process called ``elaboration,'' which happens after parsing but before the parsed expressions are checked by Lean's trusted kernel.
 Elaboration takes as input user-entered expressions (called ``pre-expressions'') that are concise, partially specified, and potentially ambiguous.
 It turns them into complete expressions ready to be checked by the kernel.
 This is realized by inferring not only full names but also missing types, implicit arguments, overloading, type coercion, etc. Please refer to de~Moura~et~al.~\cite{de2015elaboration} for details on Lean's elaboration process.
 In LeanDojo, we modify Lean's internal implementation, intercepting the elaborator to record its input/output: \begin{itemize}[leftmargin=*] \item \emph{Pre-expression}: The input to Lean's elaborator, including where premises are used in proofs. \item \emph{Expression}: The output of the elaborator, including the premise's full name and where it is defined. \end{itemize} Locations are spans in the source code, specified by the file name and the row/column numbers of its start/end.
-Our modification is released as a Git patch that can be applied to any version of Lean 3 after March 24, 2022.
+Our modification takes the form of a Git patch that LeanDojo can automatically apply to any version of Lean 3 after March 24, 2022.